Tutorial: Create and publish a lab in Azure Lab Services

 Create a lab

-In this step, you create a lab for your class in Azure Lab Services portal.
+As a lab creator, you can create a lab for your class by using the Azure Lab Services website.

 Select Sign in and enter your credentials.
 Azure Lab Services supports organizational accounts and Microsoft accounts.